Baked Fish And Chips

 How To Make Baked Fish And Chips

-The best part about baking fish and chips is you can cook them on the same baking tray, like a sheet pan meal.
+The best part about this recipe for baked fish and chips is you can cook them on the same baking tray, like a sheet pan meal.

 Of course the potatoes need a head start on cooking time, but then you push them to one side and add the fish.

-First, prep the potatoes.
-Cut them into wedges then toss with oil and salt.
+- Cut the potatoes into wedges then toss with oil and salt.
 Spread into a single layer on a large baking sheet and bake for 25 minutes, flipping once to cook evenly.

-Next, dredge each fillet in flour then egg then Panko breadcrumbs.
+- Lightly season each fish fillet with salt then dredge in flour then egg then Panko breadcrumbs.

-Once the potatoes finished baking, push them to one side and add the fish in a single layer.
+- Push the potatoes to one side and add the fish in a single layer.

 Is it better to bake fish covered or uncovered?

-You want to bake fish and chips uncovered to ensure crispy breading.
+You want to bake your oven fried fish and chips uncovered to ensure crispy breading.
 Covering the fish will steam it, causing soggy breading.

 How To Make Air Fryer Fish And Chips